The12thAstronaut/The12thAstronaut.github.io/Community.markdown

 The Microsoft EPIC Program, Houston Microsoft Stores - Fall 2019, Impacted 250+

-Social Media
-Our Social Media team, led by Erin Caña, is always updating our platforms and highlighting member activities.
-Our username on Twitter, Instagram, and Facebook is: @TAMUNASASUITS be sure to follow and give us likes and shoutouts!
+Our **Social Media team**, led by Erin Caña, is always updating our platforms and highlighting member activities.
+Our username on Twitter, Instagram, and Facebook is: @TAMUNASASUITS Check us out to learn more about our team and see updates!

 <hr style="height:2px;border-width:0;color:gray;background-color:gray">